underwriteyourlife/officialsite/_posts/2017-10-05-Week4Evaluation.md

 	<img src="{{ site.url }}/images/Meal Prep/Week 4/evaluation/chickencurrysalad/fridayRESIZED.jpg">
 	<figcaption>The chicken curry salad on Monday, Wednesday, and Friday.</figcaption>
 </figure>

+The only caveat is that on Friday, the chips started to feel a little stiffer and more stale than the previous days.
+It was still completely edible, however, they were just not as fresh as Monday.
+Regardless, I am impressed that they lasted so long in the first place.
+They did not get soft or wet from being in the refrigerator along with the chicken curry salad.

 # Coconut Curry Lentils: